VAR-META-Tech/suinova-builder/docs/contributing/platform/02-integrations.md

 ### Use toolchain debug flags

-We internally use our own toolchain including create-plasmic-app,
-@plasmicapp/cli, @plasmicapp/loader, etc. You can use `yalc` to temporarily change package.json to use your own local create-plasmic-app, and you can use the various debug flags for those packages like `PLASMIC_DEFAULT_HOST`.
+We internally use our own toolchain including create-plasmic-app, suinova-cli, @plasmicapp/loader, etc. You can use `yalc` to temporarily change package.json to use your own local create-plasmic-app, and you can use the various debug flags for those packages like `PLASMIC_DEFAULT_HOST`.